-A letter of protection is a letter that is sent by a personal injury attorney to a medical practitioner.
+A letter of protection is a letter sent by a personal injury attorney to a medical practitioner.
 The attorney represents a person who has been injured in an auto accident, a fall or a work-related injury.
 The purpose of the LOP is to guarantee the payment of medical bills through a future lawsuit.
-In most instances, most hospitals won’t accept the victim’s insurance coverage as a guarantee of payment.
+In most instances, hospitals won’t accept the victim’s insurance coverage as a guarantee of payment.
 They will need more than that in order to continue treatment.
 This is due to the fact that insurance companies will deny responsibility if the facts are not obvious.
-That is why it is important to look for an experienced Evansville Personal Injury Lawyer near you when you’re involved in an accident.
+If you or a loved one have been involved in a personal injury accident, contact an experienced Evansville Personal Injury Lawyer near you today.

 LOP and Work Injury

-When you get injured at work, your health insurance company will refer you to worker’s compensation, which is supposed to be offered by your employer.
-The financial liability will be directed to the property owners if you fall or get injured in a particular building.
+When you become injured at work, your health insurance company will refer you to worker’s compensation, offered by your employer.
+The financial liability will be directed to the property owners if you fall or are injured in a particular building.
 Not all insurance companies will be willing to pay, especially when the at-fault party is not clear.
-If the details are clear, a Letter of Protection will make it easy for you to seek treatment that you might not have been able to afford.
-In return, you’re supposed to pay for the expenses in the form of a settlement.
+If the details are clear, a Letter of Protection will make it easier for you to seek treatment that you might not have been able to afford.

 LOP and Auto Injuries

-Auto injuries form the bulk of personal injury cases.
-Sometimes, it can be challenging to determine who was at fault for the accident.
+Auto injuries form a large percentage of personal injury cases.
+Often times, it can be challenging to determine who was at fault for the accident.
 The accused party must have acted in a negligent manner.
 When you go to a doctor, you’re supposed to pay at the time when the service is being rendered.
 It should be noted that only a few insurance companies will pay for the injuries resulting from an auto accident.
 They will expect you to look to your auto insurance carrier to cover the medical expenses.

-This is where a letter of protection will come in handy.
-A good personal injury attorney will know what to do when you reach out to them.
-They will send the LOP guaranteeing that the medical bills will be taken care of by the settlement of the claim even if it means going to trial.
-The injured person will get treatment since it is a contract agreement.
+An experienced personal injury attorney will know how to handle the process of submitting a Letter of Protection.
+The LOP will be sent assuring that the medical bills will be taken care of by the settlement of the claim.
 Once the case has been settled, it is the responsibility of the attorney to ensure that all the medical bills are being taken care of.
-If there is no compensation received, although it is highly unlikely, the injured person is still obliged to pay for the medical bills that have been incurred.
+If no compensation is received, the injured person may still be obliged to pay for the medical bills that have been incurred.

 Can a Letter of Protection be Used Against You?

-There are insurance companies that can use the letter of protection against accident victims.
+Some insurance companies may use the letter of protection against accident victims.
 They will insinuate that the medical professional is waiting to recover what is owed.
-The reality is that a letter of protection would not be necessary in the first place if insurance companies did their work.
-Most people who seek a letter of protection are usually in a tight fix and there is nothing more they can do under such circumstances.
+Many who seek a letter of protection are in a bind and there is nothing more they can do under such circumstances.

 There has been an ongoing debate in the legal community about the effectiveness of LOPs.
-Medical funding companies are on the rise.
-Such companies understand the complexities that come with personal injury cases.
-Most medical providers are of the opinion that LOPs are too risky and it takes a lot of patience for one to see the rewards.
-The medical provider will be at the mercy of the legal system and there are no guarantees of getting the bills paid.
+Medical funding companies are on the rise and such companies understand the complexities that come with personal injury cases.
+Many medical providers are of the opinion that LOPs are too risky and it takes a patience for one to see the rewards.
+Medical providers are ultimately at the mercy of the legal system and there are no guarantees of getting the bills paid.

-If you’re a victim of a personal injury case, you should first consult with an attorney so that you can weigh all the options.
-A letter of protection is usually seen as a last resort when you have an ongoing personal injury case and you don’t have the money to cover the expenses.
-If a reputable personal injury attorney agrees to take on your case, you should rest assured that the case and the medical expenses will not be a big problem in the future.
+If you or a loved one have been a victim of personal injury, you should first consult with an attorney.
+A letter of protection may be seen as a last resort when you have an ongoing personal injury case and don’t have the funds to cover expenses.